Countryside campaigners are angry that a farmer who cleared a river bank to prevent erosion and flooding to local homes has been jailed.

 Fisherman Dominic Garnett says he wants to speak up for nature to stop the government wreaking havoc on river banks.

 Photographs of the levelled bank on the Lugg provoked outrage in the media from environmental activists.
 This kind of work is not unusual and can even attract a Countryside Stewardship grant.
 However, the River Lugg stretch includes a SSSI, which has special protection.
 Consent is required before works are carried out within a SSSI, to the river or to the felling of particular trees.

 Natural England is responsible for ensuring protection of SSSI areas and the Environment Agency is responsible for flood risk management, fish and spawning and the way rivers function.

 Natural England has regulatory powers to prevent damage taking place to SSSIs and to take appropriate enforcement action, including prosecuting offenders where damage occurs.
 The Environment Agency has powers to prosecute under the Environmental Permitting (England and Wales) Regulations 2016; Water Resources Act 1991 and; the Salmon and Fresh Water Fisheries Act 1975.

 The Environment Agency says it had discussions with Mr Price’s local parish council and, it says ‘local landowners’ about flooding and pollution and it claims it has offered ‘advice and guidance’.
-It refuses to say whether or not it gave Mr Price verbal permission to carry out the works.
-It points out that the works undertaken would require a permit under the Environmental Permitting Regulations and it did not issue this permit.
+When the story broke, it refused to say whether or not it gave Mr Price verbal permission to carry out the works.
+It pointed out that the works undertaken would require a permit under the Environmental Permitting Regulations and it did not issue this permit.